LyricLy/minefair/README.md

 ## Flags
 * `--judge`: Pick the judge to use.
 * `--density`: The density of the mines, represented as a probability from 0 to 1.
-* `--solvable`: Ensure solvability without any moves that aren't 100% likely not to be mines.
+* `--solvable`: Ensure solvability with only moves on squares that are guaranteed not to be mines.
+The game is still fair without this flag, but it will require probabilistic play.
 * `--reset` Clear the save file and start from scratch.
 * `--cheat`: See the output from the solver, revealing how safe each square is.
 * `--autosave`: Save automatically after each click.
 The default is only to save on pressing Ctrl+S or closing the game.